The inside story of InterContinental Hotels' quest to export 1960s American glamor to the world - KTVZ

 There was no universal blueprint for InterContinental Hotel interiors.
 Instead hotel rooms and bars would vary depending on their environs — and that’s where Neal Prince came in.

-Prince’s rejection of hotel interior standardization was what made InterContinental stand out as the Jet Age took flight in the 1960s and ’70s, says Hulne.
+Prince’s rejection of hotel interior standardization was what made InterContinental stand out as the Jet Age took flight in the 1960s and ’70s, says Huhne.

 “Neal Prince and his team found a way to combine local elements, and make it economical, and make it beautiful,” he says.